 Pumpkin Halwa is a sweet pumpkin mash that can be served with cream or ice cream, while my Pumpkin Curry recipe is relatively easy to follow and will produce a beautiful hot and sour dish.

 I love kale, and it is excellent at this time of year.
 This often-overlooked superfood has a robust flavour and makes an excellent ingredient in Indian food.
-My Kale and Chickpea Curry recipe has a lovely earthy flavour that compliments the tomato masala and coriander seeds.
+My Kale and Chickpea Curry recipe has a lovely earthy flavour that complements the tomato masala and coriander seeds.

 Curried Butternut Squash Soup